serhatakay-lab/investmuse-blog/content/posts/introducing-investmuse.md

 ## Starting Your Day with AI-Curated Opportunities

 Every morning at GMT, InvestMuse's sophisticated algorithms scan thousands of assets, applying multiple analytical frameworks to surface the most promising opportunities of the day.
-The Daily Hot Picks feature isn't just another stock screener—it's your personal research team working 24/7.
+The Daily Hot Picks feature isn't just another stock screener, it's your personal research team working 24/7.

 The platform analyzes daily OHLCV data through various lenses: